ftCLI/FoundryTools-CLI/README.md

     -obni, --oblique-not-italic

 By default, if a font has the oblique bit set, the italic bits will be set too.
 Use this option to override the default behaviour (for example, when the family has both italic and oblique styles and you don't want to set only the oblique bit).
 The italic bits will be cleared when the oblique bit is set.

     -o, --output-dir DIRECTORY

 Specify the output directory where the output files are to be saved.
 If output_directory doesn't exist, will be created.
 If not specified, files are saved to the same folder.

     --recalc-timestamp / --no-recalc-timestamp

 Keep the original font 'modified' timestamp (head.modified) or set it to current time.
 By default, original timestamp is kept.

     --overwrite / --no-overwrite

 Overwrite existing output files or save them to a new file (numbers are appended at the end of filename).
 By default, files are overwritten.

-### cli-tool
+### os2table
 Usage: ftcli cli-tool [OPTIONS] INPUT_PATH

 Command line font editor.